The Beachbody Company: 2015-2022; Streaming and expansion

+2023 to present; Name change

 In March 2023, the company changed its name to BODi.
 The company was subject to a class-action lawsuit in California regarding its classification of independent contractors.
 The case seeks to require Beachbody to pay its independent distributors ("coaches") up to four years’ worth of unpaid wages and business expenses if they are deemed employees.
 Later that year, BODi announced a partnership with high-performance coach, Brendon Burchard and a change to its compensation plan for 2024.

 In October 2024, The Beachbody Company announced that it would eliminate its multi-level marketing model, transitioning to a single-level affiliate program and a deeper focus on its direct-to-consumer operations effective November 1, 2024, with the existing MLM network to sunset by January 1, 2025.
 Concurrently, the company announced layoffs impacting approximately 33% of its workforce as part of its broader turnaround strategy.
-The company also halted selling nutrition supplements and fitness equipment in the UK and France.

-Divisions

-Beachbody On Demand

-The company introduced a video on demand streaming subscription service known as Beachbody On Demand in 2015 with a library of at-home workouts from programs such as Insanity and P90X.
-According to the CEO, the company's board was hesitant to offer all of its workout DVDs for a single subscription rate.

-Its programs include Morning Meltdown 100, 80 Day Obsession, LIIFT4, 21 Day Fix and Insanity.

-Due to lockdowns associated with the COVID-19 pandemic, Beachbody On Demand experienced growth of more than 300 percent in new subscribers, passing 2 million overall by April 2020.
-The company announced that it would stream free classes for children on Vimeo during the pandemic.

-MYXfitness

-The Beachbody Company acquired MYXfitness, an exercise bike manufacturer, upon going public in June 2021.
-MYX remained in Greenwich, Connecticut and released an updated indoor cycle that July.
-It integrated Beachbody On Demand and Openfit within an existing library of workout content.

-BODi

-BODi, formerly known as Beachbody, is the company's digital fitness, nutrition and mindset subscription division.
-In March 2023 the business rebranded to BODi.

-Shakeology is a dietary supplement that is sold by BODi.
-It was formulated by Darin Olien, who also co-created the company's plant-based Ultimate Reset 21-day detox programme.
+Products

+The Beachbody Company operates under the brand BODi and sells digital fitness subscriptions, nutrition supplements and related wellness and workout products.
+It is known for its fitness programs that include P90X, Insanity, 21 Day Fix, and LIIFT 4.

+The Beachbody Company offers video on demand streaming subscription service for its products through BODi.
+The Beachbody Company integrated MYXfitness exercise bikes after its purchase of the company in 2021.

+The company markets nutrition products, including Shakeology nutrition shakes and sports performance supplements.
+In 2026, BODi launched a line of P90X sports performance supplements.